MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 } #end UDElement
 ```

 The grid element is created with the cached build data.
+Custome headers are used for the display and selected properties are passed through to omit the projectid property.

 ```powershell
 $grid = New-UDGrid -Id 'grid' -Title "Build Information" -Headers @('Build Number', 'Result', 'Commit', 'Start Time', 'Finish Time') -Properties @('BuildNumber', 'Result', 'Commit', 'StartTime', 'FinishTime') -Endpoint {